Doe-Anderson Inc.

+In 2024, the agency earned B Corp certification joining a global network of businesses who have met high standards for social and environmental impact.
+Doe-Anderson also official updated their registration to a Public Benefits Corporation (PBC).

 Background

 Doe-Anderson was founded as the Elmer H. Doe Agency in 1915 after Elmer Doe left his post as J. Walter Thompson Copy Chief when he met and married a woman in Louisville, Kentucky In 1925, Doe hired family friend and former paint salesman Warwick Anderson as an unpaid copy trainee.
 After attempting to fire him multiple times, Doe took a liking to Anderson and promoted him to partner on January 1, 1934.
 The agency officially changed its name to Doe-Anderson in 1939 and was incorporated in 1958.

 The agency uses an acorn as its symbol, representing the concept that ideas can develop into business-changing forces.
 Or, as Warwick Anderson related it, "Giant oaks from tiny acorns grow."

 Though Doe-Anderson has always been headquartered in Louisville, its street address has changed many times.
 When the agency opened in 1915, it was located in the Keller Building.
 Doe-Anderson moved to the Columbia Building in 1927, to the Starks Building in 1932, and to the Martin Brown Building in 1936.
 After the Ohio River Flood of 1937, the agency moved to the Commonwealth Building where it stayed until moving to a Victorian home on East Broadway in 1972.
 After a stint on Main Street, home to whiskey row, Doe Anderson moved to 680 S. 4th Street on the same land they once occupied in the 1930s.

-In 2016 a branch location of Doe Anderson was opened in Columbus Ohio at 629 N. High Street.
+In 2016 a branch location of Doe Anderson was opened in Columbus, Ohio at 629 N. High Street.